When AI does the work, design becomes about trust

 • 90 minutes from ideation to concept — cross-functional teams can quickly explore desired outcomes and what’s possible

-• Operationalize the workflow — Claude Code and Figma MCP turn design system rules into automated guardrails
+• Operationalize the workflow — I use Claude Code and Figma MCP and Connect to enforce design system rules, so guardrails are built in, not bolted on.

-• Measure what matters — CSAT and usability benchmarks validate that the experience works for people, not just in review.
+• Measure what matters — CSAT, SUS, and usability benchmarks validate that the experience works for people, not just in review.

 Leadership differentiates my outcomes